 The questions we’ll look at in the rest of our series will differ from the previous questions.
-These questions cover a wider range of topics and the questions focus more on what Jesus came to do and by extension what does it mean to follow him, rather than on who he is.
-The passage concerns divorce and marriage, and the question that Jesus asks is, “What did Moses command?”
+These questions cover a wider range of topics and the questions focus more on what Jesus came to do and by extension it means to follow him, rather than on who he is.

 24:1“When a man takes a wife and marries her, if then she finds no favor in his eyes because he has found some indecency in her, and he writes her a certificate of divorce and puts it in her hand and sends her out of his house, and she departs out of his house, 2and if she goes and becomes another man’s wife, 3and the latter man hates her and writes her a certificate of divorce and puts it in her hand and sends her out of his house, or if the latter man dies, who took her to be his wife, 4then her former husband, who sent her away, may not take her again to be his wife, after she has been defiled, for that is an abomination before the LORD.
 And you shall not bring sin upon the land that the LORD your God is giving you for an inheritance. – Deuteronomy 24:1-4

 - The Pharisees were divided over the phrase “some indecency” in Deuteronomy 24:1.